goatslacker/alt/README.md

 * [ActionListener](/src/utils/ActionListeners.js) lets you listen to individual actions without having to create a store.
 * [AltContainer](/components/AltContainer.js) a higher-order container component that is your swiss army knife for React.
+* [AltIso](/src/utils/AltIso.js) addon that uses [iso](https://github.com/goatslacker/iso) to render your application on both server and client.
 * [atomic](/src/utils/atomic.js) enables your stores for atomic transactions.
 * [connectToStores](/src/utils/connectToStores.js) a higher-order function that wraps your React components for store listening.
 * [decorators](/src/utils/decorators.js) a collection of useful ES7 decorators for working with alt.
 * [DispatchRecorder](/src/utils/DispatcherRecorder.js) lets you record all your dispatches and replay them back at a later time.
+* [FinalStore](/src/utils/makeFinalStore.js) is a Store that you can listen to that only emits when all your other stores have received all their data.
 * [ImmutableUtil](/src/utils/ImmutableUtil.js) makes working with immutable-js easy.
-* [IsomorphicRenderer](/src/utils/IsomorphicRenderer.js) a function that wraps your component to be isomorphic ready.
 * [TimeTravel](/src/utils/TimeTravel.js) enhances your stores so they are able to travel through different states in time.
-* [FinalStore](/src/utils/makeFinalStore.js) is a Store that you can listen to that only emits when all your other stores have received all their data.

 ## Topical Guide

 Check out the [API Reference](http://alt.js.org/docs/) for full in-depth docs.
-For a high-level walk-through, take a look at the [Getting Started](http://alt.js.org/guide/) guide.
+For a high-level walk-through on flux, take a look at the [Getting Started](http://alt.js.org/guide/) guide.

 First we install alt through npm.
 Although alt is also available through bower.